Tuesday, January 31, 2017

 Review

 In a lead-up to the New Year's Eve celebrations, I revisited the apocalyptic disaster flick 2012.
 The film premiered in 2009, and the prediction of the supposed doomsday outcome for 2012, which is integral to the storyline, fortunately, didn't happen in real life because it is false.
-Since then, all the fears and scepticism from everyone and myself about the movie have faded.
-Because there was no such apocalypse in this timeline, it's come to my attention that 2012 was a big-budget, flawed disaster movie on a large scale and featured a long-running time that minimises the impact of the destruction scenes.
+Since then, all the fears and scepticism from everyone and myself about the movie have faded because there was no such world cataclysm in this timeline.
+It's come to my attention that 2012 was a big-budget, flawed disaster movie on a large scale and featured a long-running time that minimises the impact of the destruction scenes.
 Director Roland Emmerich seems more interested in the dark tone and visual effects than using his efforts to try and fix the incoherent storyline.

 John Cusack, Amanda Peet and Danny Glover's characterisation of their roles seemed too thin for an ambitious movie with such a mediocre script.
 While Danny is a suitable actor to portray a Barack Obama-like authority figure, his role wasn't the biggest in his career.
 The best actor that can pull through this picture is Woody Harrelson.
 He overacts as an ill-fated conspiracy theorist who informs Cusack that the world is ending.

-However, this isn't exactly a deep, profound and emotional feature from the director.
+However, this isn't exactly a deep, profound and emotional feature.
 This movie is not worth a second viewing and is very likely an insult to the intelligence of moviegoers.
 It's likely better than Revenge of the Fallen from Michael Bay, which came out in the same year.

 Star rating: (5/10) Average